vanmars/ahoy/README.md

 _No known bugs at this time._

 ## To Do/Improvements
-* Add styling to win screen
-* fix formatting of Learning Thoery section on home screen
+* Fix formatting of Learning Thoery section on home screen

 * Add animations: loading wheel when api being called for random board, clouds across home screen?
 * Add music?